FrankWorldview/blockchain/smart_contracts/lecture/ERC-721_Tokens_Revised.md

 ERC-721 tokens expose metadata through the `tokenURI()` function.
 This section compares static and dynamic implementations of `tokenURI`.

-### Static Metadata
+### Static tokenURI

-The metadata is immutable and stored on IPFS or a centralized server.
+The tokenURI is immutable and stored on IPFS or a centralized server.
 Once set, it doesn't change over time.

 ```solidity
 import "@openzeppelin/contracts/token/ERC721/extensions/ERC721URIStorage.sol";